 Rule 6.
 Using “Do not” and “Does not” in Sentences

 A singular pronoun uses “does not” and a plural one uses “do not”.
 But there is an exception to this rule.
-This rule of Subject-Verb Agreement explains that “Do not” is used with the singular pronouns “I” and “You” instead of “does not” as it ideally should be.
+This rule of Subject-Verb Agreement explains that “Do not” is used with the singular pronouns “I” and “You” instead of “do not” as it ideally should be.

 |Incorrect||She do not eat ice cream|